shaunakdivine/shaunakdivine.github.io/_posts/2024-10-07-daily-market-update-email.md

 # Automating Market Updates with Python, Yahoo Finance API, and Windows Task Scheduler

-In this project, I created a Python script that fetches market data and sends it to me via email.
-I wanted to be able to wake up with all the quick market information that is important to me in one easy to find place.
-To automate this process, I used **Windows Task Scheduler** to ensure the script runs automatically every weekday morning at 8:30 AM, without requiring manual intervention.
-It provides me with information on the Dow Jones Industrial Average, S&P 500 Index, NASDAQ Composite Index, Volatility Index (VIX), Gold Futures, WTI Crude Oil Futures, Bitcoin, and the 10-Year Treasury Yield.
-This was a quick but interesting build as it allowed me to get more in depth with Windows Task Scheduler and Python Email libraries for the first time.
-It is also a very useful project as the returned information can be easily changed and customized as my portfolio interests adjust.
+In this project, I created a Python script that not only fetches key market data but also aggregates top financial news headlines from **CNBC** and **The Wall Street Journal (WSJ)**, sending it all to my friends and me via email.
+I wanted to automate the process of receiving the latest market data and top financial headlines in one place, ensuring that I start each weekday morning with relevant and up-to-date information.

+The script fetches market data for the **Dow Jones Industrial Average**, **S&P 500 Index**, **NASDAQ Composite Index**, **Volatility Index (VIX)**, **Gold Futures**, **WTI Crude Oil Futures**, **Bitcoin (BTC to USD)**, and the **10-Year Treasury Yield**.
+In addition to market data, it scrapes the top six financial headlines from CNBC and WSJ via their RSS feeds, providing a comprehensive overview of the market and major news events.

+To automate the process, I used **Windows Task Scheduler** to run the script every weekday morning at 8:30 AM.
+This ensures that the market update and financial news are delivered to my inbox without requiring any manual intervention.

+This project was a fun and useful build as it allowed me to get hands-on experience with Python's **email automation**, **RSS feed parsing**, and **Windows Task Scheduler**.
+The flexibility of the script means that it can be easily customized to fetch additional market symbols or financial headlines as my portfolio and interests evolve.

 ## The Python Script

+The script uses the following key libraries:
+- **`requests`** to fetch financial data from Yahoo Finance.
+- **`feedparser`** to retrieve the top financial news headlines from CNBC and WSJ RSS feeds.
-The script uses the `requests` library to fetch financial data from Yahoo Finance and the `smtplib` library to send email updates via Gmail.
-It pulls data for multiple symbols and emails the results every weekday morning.
+- **`smtplib`** to send email updates via Gmail.

+It pulls market data for multiple symbols and headlines from leading financial news sources, formatting everything into a well-structured email that's sent every weekday morning.

-### The Code
+## The Code

 ```python
 import requests